Have you tried Yin yoga yet? If you’re tired and craving energy, or you’re overstimulated with a racing mind, it might just be the answer.

 Who is Yin yoga for?

 We live in a world where we are bombarded with stimuli, stimuli that is available 24/7.
-Think about your laptops, phones and other mobile devices...
-It’s so easy to end up not switching off at all anymore - to end up with a mind that is constantly busy processing all the information that’s thrown at it.
+It’s so easy to end up not switching off at all - to end up with a mind that is constantly busy processing all the information that’s thrown at it.
 Whether the information is good, valuable or rubbish, it doesn’t matter, the mind still needs to deal with it.
 The mind gets used to that amount of information and starts to crave stimuli if it becomes quiet.
-So you end up browsing, looking for stuff; it doesn’t matter what as long as you fill the gaps.
+So we end up browsing, looking for stuff; it doesn’t matter what, as long as we fill the gaps.
 Gaps we really should allow to stay empty to find some sort of downtime - for the mind to stop and for you to just be.

-Any kind of dynamic form of yoga caters to this aspect of keeping yourself busy.
-Although the mind may calm down as a result of the active exercise, you are still feeding the part of you that wants intensity and wants to be stimulated.
-You just happen to have found yourself a healthier stimulus!
-I am not saying cut out the dynamic yoga, I love Vinyasa and Hatha yoga a lot myself and benefit from it greatly.
-I just think it’s a good idea to also balance all the on-the-go aspects of life and a great way to do that is through Yin Yoga.
+Any kind of dynamic form of yoga caters to this aspect of keeping ourselves busy.
+Although the mind may calm down as a result of the active exercise, we are still feeding the part of us that craves intensity and wants to be stimulated.
+We just happen to have found ourselves a healthier stimulus!
+I am not saying cut out the dynamic yoga, I just think it’s a good idea to also balance all the on-the-go aspects of life and a great way to do that is through Yin Yoga.